 Targeted silviculture activities: Acadian employs various silviculture treatments, which management believes increase the long-term value of its timberlands.
-These include planting, pre-commercial thinning and softwood release treatments.
+These include planting, pre-commercial thinning and softwood release and timber stand improvement treatments.

 Strategic acquisitions: Acadian's acquisitions strategy is focused on Eastern Canada and the Northeastern U.S. markets.
 In addition, pursuant to the Exclusivity Agreement, Acadian will act as the exclusive vehicle for Brookfield's timberland acquisitions in those markets.